DavidAdegboye/NAND-networks/README.md

-potentially include other gates for better optimisation 4+4 bit adder, vary intialisation, gates, layer sizes measure loss curves, and training times. lower priority: different loss functions and optimisers also how they vary with adder size
+potentially include other gates for better optimisation 4+4 bit adder, vary intialisation, gates, layer sizes measure loss curves, and training times.
+# include logging of losses and training times
+lower priority: different loss functions and optimisers also how they vary with adder size test different shapes - flat, increasing, decreasing if I find that it's agnostic to certain hyperparameters, stop worrying sanity check the maths

+embedding learnt circuits into bigger domains optax chaining gradient transforms, masking, can optimise different parts of the network differently - could have a lower learning rate for original connections, higher for new ones. temporal l2 coefficient increasing.

+value consistency - don't stop when you find a solution, see how consistent certain parameters are at getting solutions. meeting with Rob - slides/presentation